smart-edge-open/specs/doc/flavors.md

 * The default Kubernetes CNI: `kube-ovn`
 * Telemetry

+To customize this flavor we recommend creating additional file in openness-experience-kits that will override any variables used in previous configuration.
+This file should be placed in location: `openness-experiance-kits/group_vars/all` and filenames should start withnumber greater than highest value currently present (e.g. `40-overrides.yml`).

 ## CERA Access Edge Flavor

 The pre-defined *flexran* deployment flavor provisions an optimized system configuration for vRAN workloads on Intel Xeon servers.
 It also provisions for deployment of PACN3000 FPGA tools and components enabling the offload of acceleration of FEC (Forward Error Correction) to the FPGA.